You are here

 Computer Science Department

-The Department of Computer Science is made up of faculty and staff that are excited about this continually evolving field and the possibilities we can offer our students.
+The Faculty and Staff in the Department of Computer Science are enthusiastic about the continually evolving field in computer science and the possibilities offered to UMD students.

 - Conduct scholarly research

 - Provide a learning environment that leads our students to careers and research

 - Contribute to the liberal education mission of UMD

 - Serve the community, region, state and the professions

 UMD students are doing amazing things, and the Department of Computer Science no exception.